sendgrid/docs/source/User_Guide/Templates/create_edit.md

 {% endinfo %}

 {% info %}
-Templates created in Template Engine are account and subuser specific.
+Transactional templates are account and subuser specific.
 Templates created on a parent account will not be accessible from the subuser accounts.
 {% endinfo %}

 {% anchor h2 %}
 Create a Template
 {% endanchor %}

-When you first visit the Template Engine, you will be asked to create your first template.
+When you first visit the transactional templates page, you will be asked to create your first template.

 <a href="{{site.app_url}}/templates/new">![](/images/template_engine_17.png "Add a Template")</a>